sarthak1869/sarthak1869-House-Price-Prediction-Using-Regression-ML-Models/README.md

 # Results

-We implemented various Regression models such as Linear Regression,SVR,KNN,Random Forest, Decision Treem and Polynomial Regression and among these
+We implemented various Regression models such as Linear Regression,SVR,KNN,Random Forest, Decision Treem and Polynomial Regression and among these decision tree model provided the best training r2_score of 0.92 which means it has an accuracy of 92%.